 Have you noticed something at this point?
 I, you and all the other people that read these lines have a hundred times easier, safer and better life than millions of other people from third world countries will ever be able to experience.

 But are we aware of these facts?
 Not really, instead of being grateful most of us don’t even realize how amazing our lives are.
 People lose the appreciation of their beautiful lives while concentrating on problems and being pessimistic about their current “terrible situation”.
 We consider thousands of things in our lives for granted, because it’s totally normal for us, like being able to have a shower, or to have food on our tables, day after day.
 Each of us takes a shower once or twice a day, but for an African that is living with his tribe in the desert such a waste of water for hygienic purposes would be absolutely fatal.
-Furthermore, the vast majority of us does not have to worry on whether they are going to have something to eat for the next day, as our main trouble is on what to eat the next day – something that might be a pure luxury for someone living in an area where there is limited resources of food.
+Furthermore, the vast majority of us does not have to worry about whether they are going to have something to eat for the next day, as our main trouble is on what to eat the next day – something that might be a pure luxury for someone living in an area where there are limited resources of food.

 Dear friend, please think a bit about your own life!
-Instead of constantly dealing with the negative aspects in our lives, we should make ourselves conscious that we have a great chance given and that we can take every step necessary to make our lives even more beautiful.
+Instead of constantly dealing with the negative aspects of our lives, we should make ourselves conscious that we have a great chance given and that we can take every step necessary to make our lives even more beautiful.
 If we risk an even closer look onto our lives we might even notice that it is already really amazing.
 It just depends on our mindsets and our point of view.
-Don’t waste your time trying to find evidences why especially your life is so hard, instead appreciate things in life you already achieved and even more important: esteem these things that are not taken for granted for residents of poorer countries.
+Don’t waste your time trying to find evidence why especially your life is so hard, instead appreciate things in life you already achieved and even more important: esteem these things that are not taken for granted for residents of poorer countries.

 Your Life is Beautiful – be Grateful was presented by our Personal Development Blog.